Time for Democrats to Panic | Washingtonian (DC)

 Biden can’t let that happen, not if he wants to win.
 The 2020 election was just yesterday a referendum on impeachment.
 Now it’s a referendum on coronavirus.
 In recent days, party Democrats and Biden supporters I’ve spoken with have conceded some concern.
 But they say that it’s “too soon” to begin hammering Trump on the crisis.

 That’s wrong.
-If the message is going to get through to the Biden campaign, then time for Democrats to panic is now—right now.
+If the message is going to get through to the Biden campaign, the time for Democrats to panic is now—right now.